 Most frustratingly, when this unit got stuck, it gave up.
 Each time it cried out for help, we moved it no more than 2 feet, as instructed by the app.
 We pressed the selector button on the bot to set it back in motion.
 The D7 would power back up, adjust to its surroundings and then bounce around on its way back to the base, not vacuuming anything.
 It would then send a notification that it had finished cleaning.
 The non-app-connected Eufy RoboVac 11s also had a propensity for getting stuck, but it was smart enough to continue vacuuming once it was freed.

 We reached out to Neato regarding the multiple issues we had with the Botvac D7, and the company said the problems were nonstandard behavior.
-They sent us a second review unit that worked impressively well;it never got stuck, completed multiple error-free cleanings and was able to map our first floor without issue.
+They sent us a second review unit that worked impressively well; it never got stuck, completed multiple error-free cleanings and was able to map our first floor without issue.
 The new unit wisely avoided our shag carpet entirely.
-However, a quick perusal of the more than 470 Amazon reviews of the Botvac D7 revealed that many customers had issues similar to those that we experienced with our first unit.
+However, a perusal of the more than 1,200 Amazon reviews (opens in new tab) of the Botvac D7 revealed that some customers had issues similar to those that we experienced with our first unit.